TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Background and Related Work

-\mypar{Architecture.} While language models for code suggestion can differ in many ways, all major models use some type of the transformer architecture~\cite{vaswani2017attention}.
+\mypar{Architecture.} While language models for code suggestion can differ in many ways, all major models use some variation of the transformer architecture~\cite{vaswani2017attention}.
 These models rely on ``attention'' layers to weigh input tokens and intermediate representation vectors by their relevance.
 Causal autoregressive, left-to-right language models, also known as \textit{generative models}, predict the probability of a token given the previous tokens, making them suitable for generation tasks such as prompt-based code suggestion.
-Examples of models in this category include CodeGPT~\cite{lu2021codexglue}, Codex~\cite{chen2021evaluating} (the model behind GitHub Copilot), CodeParrot~\cite{tunstall2022natural}, GPT-J~\cite{wang2021gpt}, and CodeGen~\cite{nijkamp2022conversational}.
+Examples of models in this category include CodeGPT~\cite{lu2021codexglue}, Codex~\cite{chen2021evaluating}, CodeParrot~\cite{tunstall2022natural}, and CodeGen~\cite{nijkamp2022conversational}.